jart/cosmopolitan/README.md

 Since we used the `ape-no-modify-self.o` bootloader (rather than `ape.o`) your executable will not modify itself when it's run.
-What it'll instead do, is extract a 4kb program to `${TMPDIR:-${HOME:-.}}` that maps your program into memory without needing to copy it.
+What it'll instead do, is extract a 4kb program (the [APE loader](https://justine.lol/apeloader/)) to `${TMPDIR:-${HOME:-.}}` that maps your program into memory without needing to copy it.
+The APE loader must be in an executable location (e.g. not stored on a `noexec` mount) for it to run.
+See below for
+alternatives:

 It's possible to install the APE loader systemwide as follows.

 ```sh
 # System-Wide APE Install